-Festival shines spotlight
+Festival shines spotlight on ASEAN Community

 The Southeast Asia Palace and Customary Group Festival kicked off on Saturday with a cultural parade in Mataram, West Nusa Tenggara (NTB), showcasing culture from across Indonesia and ASEAN.